-A student must comply with the subminimum requirements in subdivisions of certain modules.
+A student must comply with the sub-minimum requirements in sub-divisions of certain modules.
 For such modules these specific requirements are given in the MSS of the module.
-These sub-minima include the achievement of ELOs that are assessed in the module.
-A sub minimum mark of 50% is required for all assessed elements (relevant questions in an assessment, project or assignment) in which the achievement of exit level outcomes are finally assessed (for the particular module).
+These sub-minima include the achievement of GAs that are assessed in the module.

-The following Rules will apply in cases of unsatisfactory performance of ELOs.
+The following Rules will apply in cases of unsatisfactory performance of GAs.

-(i) ELOs assessed in the written examination.
+(i) GAs assessed in the written examination.

-A student failing the assessment of an ELO in a written examination will be deemed to have failed the module.
+A student failing the assessment of a GA in a written examination will be deemed to have failed the module.
 The student will have to retake the module next time it is offered.
 However, a Resit examination may be granted for the module only if a pass mark of at least 50% has been obtained; See the rules for Resit examinations at Section 10(iii).

-(ii) ELOs assessed in coursework, e.g., mini-project work.
+(ii) GAs assessed in coursework, e.g., mini-project work.

-A student not satisfying an ELO may be given an extension by the lecturer and moderator prior to the written examination to amend and resubmit the coursework for pass mark of 50 % only.
-In case the student still fails to satisfy the ELO in the re-submission, he/she may be awarded Grade N in the module and will have to do a new coursework in the next academic year, provided he/she has scored a minimum of 50 % in the overall module mark.
+A student not satisfying a GA may be given an extension by the lecturer and moderator prior to the written examination to amend and resubmit the coursework for clearing the GA.
+In case the student still fails to satisfy the GA in the re-submission, he/she may be awarded Grade N in the module and will have to do a new coursework in the next academic year, provided he/she has scored a minimum of 50 % in the overall module mark.